What is an obituary template?

 - Financial details or estate information

-- Anything the deceased would have strongly objected to being made public
+- Anything the deceased would have strongly objected to being public

 - Information that could embarrass surviving family members

-- Excessive filler phrases — "words cannot express" and "gone too soon" have been used so many times they've lost meaning
+- Filler phrases — "words cannot express" and "gone too soon" have been used so many times they've stopped meaning anything

 Where to publish an obituary

-You have more options than you might think, and they're not mutually exclusive.
+You have more options than most people realize, and they're not mutually exclusive.

 Local newspaper

 The traditional route.
-Most papers have an online submission process through their classifieds or obituary section.
-Prices vary widely — expect anywhere from $50 to several hundred dollars depending on length, the publication's size, and whether you include a photo.
-A shorter print notice paired with a fuller online version is a smart way to manage costs.
+Most papers have an online submission process.
+Prices vary — expect $50 to several hundred dollars depending on length and the publication.
+A shorter print notice paired with a fuller online version is a practical way to manage costs while reaching both audiences.

 Funeral home website

-Most funeral homes publish an obituary on their website as part of their service package.
-This is usually included at no extra charge.
-Ask your funeral director about it early in the process.
+Most funeral homes publish an obituary on their website as part of their service package, usually at no extra charge.
+Ask your funeral director early in the process — it's often one less thing to coordinate yourself.

 Online memorial page

-An online memorial page lets you go further than a traditional obituary.
-No word limits, unlimited photos, a memory wall where family and friends can share stories, and RSVP functionality for the service.
-It also gives the family a permanent place to return to — on anniversaries, birthdays, or whenever they want to feel close to someone they've lost.
+An online memorial page lets you go further than any printed obituary.
+No word limits.
+Unlimited photos.
+A memory wall where family and friends share stories.
+RSVP functionality for the service.
+And a permanent home the family can return to on anniversaries and birthdays — not just in the first week.
 You can browse memorial page designs here to see what's possible.

 Social media

-Many families share an obituary directly on Facebook or through a private group.
-It's informal, but it reaches people quickly and allows immediate responses.
-A link to an online memorial page works well alongside this — it gives people somewhere to go once they've seen the post.
+Many families share the obituary on Facebook or in a private group.
+It reaches people quickly and allows immediate responses.
+A link to an online memorial page works well alongside it — gives people somewhere to go once they've seen the post, rather than a dead end.

 People also ask

-If you want to give their story a longer, more permanent home — one with photos, memories from family and friends, and a place people can return to — Eternal Obituary makes it simple to set one up in about five minutes.
-You can browse memorial designs here, or take a look at the FAQ if you have questions.
+The obituary template gets you started.
+The writing gets the person on the page.
+And if you want to give their story a permanent home — with photos, family memories, and a place people can return to — the free obituary templates here are just the beginning.
+Eternal Obituary makes it simple to set up a memorial page in about five minutes.
+Browse memorial designs here, or check the FAQ if you have questions.